AitorRodriguez990/angular-testing-examples/README.md

 npm test
 ```

-If you want to check that a particular version of the code is operating as expected;
+If you want to check that a particular version of the code is operating as expected:

 ```
 npm run test-single-run